 Duke Park Dog Park

 DPR was approached by the Duke Park Neighborhood Association with a request to look into creating a dog park within Duke Park.
 Staff has worked closely with neighbors to develop a plan for a neighborhood-maintained dog park modeled after the Downtown Durham Dog Park.
 The dog park will be located in the former care-taker area, beside the Durham Bike Co-op.
-We are continuing to work with the neighborhood association, while also seeking funding through grant opportunities.
+A Pet Safe grant was received for this project.
+Construction is in progress, and the park is expected to open by the end of Summer 2018.

 If you have questions about these dog park projects, contact Michelle Burger by email or call 919-560-4355, ext.
 27212. if you have safety concerns, report them by calling 911.